 Stress at Work

-Ray Evans says stress is something that will come to every ministry worker.
-Here he encourages church leaders to work out what de-stresses them and develop a healthy balance.
+Stress is something that will come to every ministry worker.
+So how can church leaders work out what de-stresses them and develop a healthy balance?

 “Besides everything else, I face daily the pressures of my concern for all the churches.”
 (2 Cor 11:28)